zhiyue-yi/text-searcher/README.md

 # Performance Testing

-## 1 This Project
+## 1 A small JavaScript Project

-No. of searched files: 6210
+No. of searched files: 6889

 No. of lines searched: 813807